Just about everyone knows that if you are injured by another person, you

 but if you decide it is not right for you and you do not want to use the

 services of an attorney, that is fine.
 We will not charge you a penny.

 Just remember that even though the State of Alabama is completely

 immune from tort liability, there may still be options to help you get

 your medical bills and lost income reimbursed.
 However, given the short

-amount of time you have, it is best to meet with an attorney to go over your
+amount of time you have, it is best to meet with a tort claim lawyer to go over

 At Hornsby, Watson & Hornsby, we are devoted to helping injured